Darker/auto-client/README.md

 ## Tutorials
 I have created a [video channel](https://www.youtube.com/channel/UCKBWfX3cbOy9xeBKPGwsx-g/videos) called 'LoL AutoClient' where all features are explained.
 You can contact me using this channel as well.

+## What is this?
+ This repository presents source code for League of Legends PVP.net client bot that automatically accepts games, calls your lane, selects champion (without instalock), selects runes and masteries.
+It also supports auto login and auto queue.

 ## Known problems
 **Issues about anything bellow will be closed without longer reply**

- - For setting to take effect, Your focus must be on another text field
+ - For setting to take effect, your focus must be on another text field
  - The program does not work when the PVP.net window is minimized (**won't fix**)
  - The text is not called properly sometimes
  - Teambuilder captain mode is not 100% reliable